southdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Who Can Obtain Divorce Records in South Dakota?

-Members of the public can access divorce records in South Dakota as long as they have not been sealed by the court.
-Only the parties involved in a divorce can access divorce certificates and divorce decrees.
+Members of the public may access divorce records in South Dakota as long as the court has not sealed them.
+Only the parties involved in a divorce may access divorce certificates and divorce decrees.

 Are South Dakota Divorce Records available online?

-South Dakota does not have a statewide portal for accessing divorce records or other vital records.
-It may be possible to access these records through third-party websites, but availability and accuracy are not guaranteed as these websites are not government-sponsored.
+South Dakota does not have a statewide portal for accessing divorce or other vital records.
+Third-party websites may be convenient sources, but their availability and accuracy are not guaranteed, as they are not government-sponsored.

-To seal pieces of a divorce record that have not already been sealed under South Dakota law, both parties involved in the divorce must file a petition and provide reasoning as to why they wish the record to be sealed.
-Ultimately, a court judge will decide whether or not to seal this document and if it is sealed, only the parties involved can access and view them.
+Under South Dakota law, both parties involved in the divorce must file a petition and provide reasoning for sealing pieces of a divorce record that have not already been sealed.
+Ultimately, a court judge will decide whether or not to seal this document, and if it is sealed, only the parties involved may access and view it.

 disclaimer